 Some people might panic when they see the red and blue lights in their rearview mirror.
-When anticipating an interaction with a law enforcement officer, it’s important to remain calm and understand how the law works.
+When interacting with law enforcement, staying calm and having a clear understanding of your rights and the law is essential.
 Police officers must comply with certain laws and have limited rights when interacting with the public.
 As a driver, you also have rights that protect you when police stop you.

 Law enforcement officers have a duty to “protect and serve” their public.
 Part of this involves keeping dangerous motorists off the road.
 An officer who witnesses a traffic infraction may conduct a stop because their observation of the infraction establishes a valid reason for interfering with the driver.
 This reason is called “probable cause” and can be any observation of a driver breaking the rules of the road, such as speeding, running a red light, or traveling with a broken tail light.